 - other medications you may be taking

-For panic disorder, the usual starting dose is 10mg per day and may be increased if needed.
-Your doctor will decide the best dose of Prozac for you based on your condition and how you respond to treatment.
+For panic disorder, the usual starting dosage is 10 milligrams per day and may be increased if needed.
+A doctor will decide the best dosage of Prozac for you based on your condition and how you respond to treatment.

-Ask your doctor or pharmacist about the best way to take Prozac and how to manage side effects.
+Ask a doctor or pharmacist about the best way to take Prozac and how to manage side effects.

 Prozac may cause side effects, and some may be serious.
-This isn’t a complete list of all side effects of Prozac.
-Ask your pharmacist or doctor for a full list of side effects.
+This isn’t a complete list of all the side effects of Prozac, just some of the most common.
+Ask a pharmacist or doctor for a full list of side effects.

-Side effects generally go away after a few days or a few weeks, but if they’re bothersome or serious, call your doctor to discuss your treatment options.
+Side effects generally go away after a few days or a few weeks, but if they’re bothersome or serious, call a doctor to discuss your treatment options.

 Prozac can also cause anxiety as a side effect.
 This may happen when you first start taking Prozac.
-Ask your doctor what to expect with Prozac.
+Ask a doctor what you should expect to experience with Prozac.

 Common side effects